nextcloud/documentation/admin_manual/configuration/xsendfile.rst

 * **SetEnv MOD_X_SENDFILE_ENABLED**: tells ownCloud scripts that they should add the X-Sendfile header when serving files
 * **XSendFile**: enables web server handling of X-Sendfile headers (and therefore file serving) for the specified Directory
 * **XSendFileAllowAbove (<0.10)**: enables file serving through web server on path outside the specified Directory.
 This is needed for configured local mounts which may reside outside data directory
 * **XSendFilePath (>=0.10)**: a white list of paths that the web server is allowed to serve outside of the specified Directory.
 Other paths which correspond to local mounts should be configured here as well.
-For a more in-dept documentation of this directive refer to mod_xsendfile website linked above
+For a more in-depth documentation of this directive refer to mod_xsendfile website linked above

 LigHTTPd (X-Sendfile2)
 ----------------------